 Foreigners charged with child pornography crimes are advised to retain experienced counsel as soon as possible.
-An attorney may be able to get the case dismissed or charges reduced to a non-removable offense.
-Learn more about the criminal defense of immigrants.15
+An attorney may be able to get the case dismissed or charges reduced to a non-removable offense.15

 Depending on the facts of the case, defendants in child porn cases may face additional charges for the following offenses:

-- Lewdness with a child under 16: It is a crime in Nevada for a person to commit a sexual act on a child under 16.
+- Lewdness with a child under 16 (NRS 201.230): It is a crime in Nevada for a person to commit a sexual act on a child under 16.
 The penalty includes a life sentence (with the possibility of parole after ten (10) years), sex offender status, and possibly a fine of up to $10,000.16

-- Child abuse: It is a crime in Nevada for a person to cause a child to suffer physical or mental harm.
+- Child abuse (NRS 200.508): It is a crime in Nevada for a person to cause a child to suffer physical or mental harm.
 Depending on the severity of the injuries, the penalties range from just a fine to life in prison.17

-- Statutory sexual seduction (statutory rape): It is a crime in Nevada for an adult to have sexual penetration with a child age 15 or 14 and with a minimum 4-year age difference (16 is the age of consent in Nevada).
+- Statutory sexual seduction / statutory rape (NRS 200.368): It is a crime in Nevada for an adult to have sexual penetration with a child age 15 or 14 and with a minimum 4-year age difference (16 is the age of consent in Nevada).
 The penalties include up to ten (10) years in prison and sex offender status.18

 Have you been arrested for child porn in Nevada?